Measurement Error Models for Spatial Network Lattice Data: Analysis of Car Crashes in Leeds: Discussion and Conclusions

-In this paper we considered the problem of adjusting measurement errors in the covariates of a spatial regression estimated at the network lattice level.
-We tackled this problem in a Bayesian framework comparing three increasingly complex hierarchical models.
-The first one completely ignores the problem of ME, the second one defines a classical ME model, whereas the last one enhances the correction with a spatially structured random effect.
-We exemplified the suggested methodologies analysing the distribution of all car crashes that occurred in the streets of Leeds from 2011 to 2019 using a network lattice approach.
-The traffic volumes, which represent a crucial component for a road safety model, were approximated using GPS data and corrected to adjust for underreporting.
-We found that, according to DIC and WAIC criteria, the spatial ME greatly improves over the classical framework.
+We tackled the ME analysis problem in a Bayesian framework comparing three increasingly complex hierarchical models.
+The first one completely ignores the problem of ME, the second one defines a classical ME model at the log-scale level, whereas the last one enhances the correction with a spatially structured random effect.
+We exemplified the suggested methodologies by analysing the distribution of all car crashes that occurred in the streets of Leeds from 2011 to 2019.
+We found that, according to DIC and WAIC criteria, the spatial ME (previously denoted as \textit{Extension II}) greatly improves over the classical framework.

-Our results, which are summarised in Section~\ref{sec:results}, highlight the importance of the ME terms.
+Our results, which are summarised in Section~\ref{sec:results}, highlight the importance of the ME term.
 In fact, Table~\ref{tab:fixed-effects-log-lambda} shows the posterior means and standard deviations of all fixed effects included in the regression model.
-Looking at the last row of the table, we can notice the severity of the attenuation bias, which is typical in presence of measurement errors.
-Road specific covariates, namely the road class and the speed limits, were found extremely important.
+Looking at the last row of the table, we can notice the relevance of the attenuation bias, which is typical in presence of measurement errors.
+Road-specific covariates, namely the road class and the presence of pedestrian crossings or traffic lights, were found to be extremely important.
 From Table~\ref{tab:fixed-effects-mu} we can deduce that, unsurprisingly, motorways register higher traffic volumes than other road types.
 Table~\ref{tab:fixed-effects-log-lambda} also highlights two important findings: a) there is a positive correlation between crashes counts and traffic volumes; b) the motorways are the safest road category.
 These are typical results in the road safety literature.
-However, we found that these results can be seriously attenuated (or even completely distorted) if one estimates the spatial regression model at the segment level ignoring a proper correction for road traffic volumes.
-We believe that these results are particularly important from a social perspective since they demonstrate that naive models may provide misleading guidance for policy evaluation if practitioners do not properly take into account all sources of errors.
+However, we found that the impacts can be seriously attenuated if one estimates the spatial regression model ignoring a proper correction for road traffic volumes.
+We believe that our results are particularly important from a social perspective since they demonstrate that naive models may provide misleading guidance for policy evaluation if practitioners do not properly take into account these sources of errors.